CLAS-205/au24-site/docs/textbook/unit3/lesson13-astronomy/index.md

 Ptolemy's work, particularly the "Almagest," included detailed observations, mathematical calculations, and star catalogs.
 He compiled and refined the astronomical knowledge of his predecessors, providing a comprehensive framework for understanding celestial motions.
 His model was influential in both astronomy and astrology, as it provided a basis for predicting celestial events and their supposed impacts on earthly affairs.

 Despite its widespread acceptance, the Ptolemaic system faced challenges as observations of celestial phenomena improved.
 Over time, discrepancies between predictions and observations led to calls for new models.
 Ultimately, the Ptolemaic system was replaced by the heliocentric model of Copernicus in the 16th century, but Ptolemy's contributions to astronomy laid the groundwork for future developments and helped shape the course of scientific inquiry for centuries.

-Sure!
-Here’s a detailed exploration of each of the specified topics.

----

 ## Roman Astronomy and Astrology
 Roman astronomy was heavily influenced by earlier Greek models but adapted to fit Roman cultural and religious contexts.
 While the Greeks had laid the foundations for astronomical observation and theory, the Romans focused on practical applications of this knowledge, especially in agriculture, navigation, and timekeeping.
 The Roman calendar was significantly influenced by astronomical events, with festivals and agricultural practices often aligned with solar and lunar cycles.